Tajnost/100daysOfPython/README.md

 ## Log Descending

+**February 04 and February 05, 2024** - Had a break due to exams in CS

 **Day 31: February 03, 2024**
 - **Project 31, FlashCards** - A simple flashcard app, for learning languages <3, with save options and stuff